ransuum/book-store-service-task/README.md

 ### Services

+Below is a list of available services with corresponding methods for implementation.

+> Note: You can add your own methods to existing services, as well as create additional services.

-> OrderService
+#### OrderService

-* `getAllOrders()`
+* `getAllOrdersByClient(email)`
-  Retrieves a list of all orders placed in the system.
+  Retrieves a list of all orders by client's email placed in the system.
-* `getOrderById(id)`
-  Fetches a specific order identified by its ID.
-* `deleteOrderById(id)`
+* `getAllOrdersByEmployee(email)`
-  Deletes an order from the system based on its ID.
+  Retrieves a list of all orders by employee's email placed in the system.
 * `addOrder(order)`
   Adds a new order to the system, incorporating the provided order details.

-> EmployeeService
+#### EmployeeService

 * `getAllEmployees()`
   Retrieves a list of all employees registered in the system.
-* `getEmployeeById(id)`
+* `getEmployeeByEmail(email)`
-  Fetches details of a specific employee based on their ID.
+  Fetches details of a specific employee based on their email.
-* `updateEmployeeById(id, employee)`
+* `updateEmployeeByEmail(email, employee)`
-  Updates the information of an existing employee identified by their ID with the provided details.
+  Updates the information of an existing employee identified by their email with the provided details.
-* `deleteEmployeeById(id)`
+* `deleteEmployeeByEmail(email)`
-  Removes an employee from the system based on their ID.
+  Removes an employee from the system based on their email.
 * `addEmployee(employee)`
   Registers a new employee in the system with the provided details.

-> ClientService
+#### ClientService

 * `getAllClients()`
   Retrieves a list of all clients (customers) registered in the system.
-* `getClientById(id)`
+* `getClientByEmail(email)`
-  Fetches details of a specific client based on their ID.
+  Fetches details of a specific client based on their email.
-* `updateClientById(id, client)`
+* `updateClientByEmail(email, client)`
-  Updates the information of an existing client identified by their ID with the provided details.
+  Updates the information of an existing client identified by their email with the provided details.
-* `deleteClientById(id)`
+* `deleteClientByEmail(email)`
-  Removes a client from the system based on their ID.
+  Removes a client from the system based on their email.
 * `addClient(client)`
   Registers a new client in the system with the provided details.

-> BookService
+#### BookService

 * `getAllBooks()`
   Retrieves a list of all books available in the store.
-* `getBookById(id)`
+* `getBookByName(name)`
-  Fetches details of a specific book based on its ID.
+  Fetches details of a specific book based on its name.
-* `updateBookById(id, book)`
+* `updateBookByName(name, book)`
-  Updates the information of an existing book identified by its ID with the provided details.
+  Updates the information of an existing book identified by its name with the provided details.
-* `deleteBookById(id)`
+* `deleteBookByName(name)`
-  Removes a book from the system based on its ID.
+  Removes a book from the system based on its name.
 * `addBook(book)`
   Adds a new book to the system with the provided details.

-> BookOrderService

-* `getActualCart(id)`
-  Retrieves the current shopping cart (order) of a specific client (customer).
-* `isBooksAdded()`
-  Checks if any book is already added to the client's cart.
-* `addBookItemToOrder(book)`
-  Adds a book to the client's shopping cart.
-* `calculateOrderPrice(bookItems, operation)`
-  Calculates the total price of the items in the client's shopping cart.

 ## Requirements